Arbaaz-Tanveer/InterIIT_Code_Repository/README.md

     npm run dev
     ```

 Ensure you have `Node.js` and `npm` installed.
-The app will connect to the robot via the Tailscale Funnel URL configured in the Network Setup section.
+The app will connect to the robot via the Tailscale Funnel URL configured in the Network Setup section